Early Career Researcher Grant (ECRG)

 What is it?

-The Early Career Researcher Grant consists of a A$10,000 payment given to persons in the first five years of their postdoctoral research career.
+The Early Career Researcher Grant consists of a payment of up to A$10,000 given to persons in the first five years of their postdoctoral research career.

 The grant can be spent on travel, accommodation, consumables and carer requirements, subject to AINSE discretion.